adhikary97/Sharetape-Open-Source/README.md

 This script uses NLP to determine the 10 best topics from a podcast or long form video.
 Then based on these topics it cuts 30-60 second clips for TikTok, Instagram, or YouTube Shorts.
 You can even crop the video to 9:16 format and add captions if needed.

+I have modified it to that it takes in two videos and cuts them together. cuz overstimulation is the future. lol

 ## Demo

 [Sharetape Open Source Demo](https://www.youtube.com/watch?v=lPDF0VG9sbk)